ionic-team/ng-cordova/docs/index.md

   $cordovaFile.createFile(filePath, true).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

   $cordovaFile.removeFile(filePath).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

-  $cordovaFile.writeFile(filePath).then(function(result) {
+  $cordovaFile.writeFile(filePath, data, options).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

   // Reads a file as TEXT
   $cordovaFile.readFile(filePath).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

   // parameters: source, filePath, trust all hosts (boolean), options